snonux/foo.zone/gemfeed/DRAFT-ipv6test-deployment.md

 ## Introduction

-This post covers deploying a simple IPv6/IPv4 connectivity test application to the f3s Kubernetes cluster.
-The application displays visitors' IP addresses and determines whether they're connecting via IPv6 or IPv4—useful for testing dual-stack connectivity.
+Deploying a simple IPv6/IPv4 connectivity test application to the f3s Kubernetes cluster.
+It displays visitors' IP addresses and tells them whether they're connecting via IPv6 or IPv4—useful for testing dual-stack connectivity.

-The interesting technical challenge was preserving the original client IP address through multiple reverse proxies: from the OpenBSD relayd frontends, through Traefik ingress, to the Apache CGI backend.
+The interesting bit was preserving the original client IP address through multiple reverse proxies: from the OpenBSD relayd frontends, through Traefik ingress, to the Apache CGI backend.

 [f3s series](./2024-11-17-f3s-kubernetes-with-freebsd-part-1.md)